Chungmire/CS2-Crosshair-Overlay/README.md

 # CS2-Crosshair-Overlay

-There were no existing public projects which took a crosshair sharecode to render the corresponding CSGO/CS2 crosshair as an overlay over the entire screen, so I embarked upon this little C# project to accomplish this.
+There were no existing projects which took a crosshair sharecode to render the corresponding CSGO/CS2 crosshair as an overlay over the entire screen, so I embarked upon this lil C# project.
 It should go without saying that this is not VAC detected nor is it VAC detectable as it does not interact with the game process in any way.

 ## Use cases